 Cooking the Breasts

-- Rinse the two breasts and pat them dry with a paper towel.
+- Pat the breasts dry with a paper towel.
 Slice them in half horizontally with a sharp chef's knife to get four thin chicken breasts.

 - Lay a piece of plastic wrap over the meat on the cutting board.
 Pound the breast thin with the smooth side of a meat mallet.
 Start in the center and move outward, stopping when you have achieved your desired thickness.